kubernetes-sigs/kubespray/docs/kata-containers.md

 **Set cgroup driver**:

-To enable Pod Overhead feature you have to configure Kubelet with the appropiate cgroup driver, using the following configuration:
+To enable Pod Overhead feature you have to configure Kubelet with the appropriate cgroup driver, using the following configuration:

 ```yaml
 kubelet_cgroup_driver: cgroupfs